BrightspaceUI/core/components/inputs/docs/input-select-styles.md

 ## Accessibility

-- Due to merely being a CSS class, the accessibility provided by `d2l-input-select` comes purely in the way of following the guidelines for [contrast](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html) and [focus](https://www.w3.org/WAI/WCAG21/Understanding/focus-visible.html)
+- Due to merely being a CSS class, the accessibility provided by `selectStyles` comes purely in the way of following the guidelines for [contrast](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html) and [focus](https://www.w3.org/WAI/WCAG21/Understanding/focus-visible.html)
 - There are several things that can be done to make sure your `select` component is accessible, including:
   - Following the W3C [Combobox](https://www.w3.org/WAI/ARIA/apg/patterns/combobox/) pattern
   - Using either the `aria-label` or `aria-labelledby` to appropriately assign a label to your component
-  - Also using `label` for `optgroup` if you choose to use that element within
+  - Using `label` for `optgroup` if you choose to use that element within, so that it can be read out to screenreaders